Grading System

 The Registrar’s Office will:

-• confirm all required documentation and that the required fee has been received; and
+- confirm that the required fee has been received; and

-• forward the appeal to the Dean of FGSR to coordinate the review.
+- forward the reassessment request to the FGSR Dean’s Office (grad.ea@uregina.ca) to coordinate the review.

 Determination of Grounds

-• proceed with the appeal if sufficient grounds have been established; and
+- proceed with the reassessment if sufficient grounds have been established.

-• FGSR will notify the student via their UofR email address of the status of their appeal (declined or proceeding).
+The FGSR Dean’s Office will notify the student via their UofR email address of the status of their reassessment (declined or proceeding).

-On the determination of sufficient grounds the designated individual within a faculty, federated college, or academic unit will coordinate a review of the term work with an instructor, or instructors, in the same discipline.
+On the determination of sufficient grounds the Associate Dean of the appropriate Faculty will coordinate a review of the graded work with an instructor, or instructors, in the same discipline.
+The Associate Dean of the appropriate Faculty has 20 business days to provide the FGSR Dean’s Office (grad.ea@uregina.ca) the outcome of the reassessment.
 This may result in one of the following outcomes:

 - the grade remains the same; or